Climate Change and Airborne Contaminants

 My focus is on pulmonary responses and disease associated with microbial and environmental factors.
 Recently, a major focus has resided with the effects of juvenile binge alcohol exposure, and its contribution to adult pulmonary dysfunction and responses to disease.

-Professor, Dept. of Internal Medicine
+Assistant Professor, Dept. of Pharmaceutical Sciences

 Email | Personal website